 How much do LPNs make in New York?

-Many licensed practical nurses working in New York earn median wages above the national average, especially those who live in the larger New York City metropolitan area.
-While they may earn nearly $10,000 more each year than the national average, it’s important to consider that their costs of living are also substantially higher.
+Many licensed practical nurses working in New York earn median wages above the national median, especially those who live in the larger New York City metropolitan area.
+While NYC residents may earn nearly $10,000 more each year than the national median, it’s also important to consider that their costs of living are also substantially higher.
 Someone living in rural New York, for example, will pay far less for things like housing, transportation, food, and insurance.
 Review the table below to see how your area stacks up in terms of pay.

 Annual Earnings for Licensed Practical Nurses in New York